jroettenbacher/phd_base/docs/index.rst

 Welcome to Arctic Cirrus's documentation!
 =========================================
-This is the documentation to my PhD work.
+This is the documentation to my PhD work (2021-2024).

 .. toctree::
    :maxdepth: 1